 All matters relating to estate administration and the supervision of trustees and other court appointed fiduciaries are the official responsibilities of the office of the Bankruptcy Administrator - an independent, non-judicial officer of the Federal Judiciary.
 The Bankruptcy Administrator is not an employee of the Bankruptcy Court itself but, rather, is appointed by and under supervision of the Court of Appeals for the Fourth Circuit.

-a. establish, maintain, and supervise a panel of private trustees in bankruptcy cases under chapter 7 of the Bankruptcy Code; and
+a. establishes, maintains, and supervises a panel of private trustees in bankruptcy cases under chapter 7 of the Bankruptcy Code; and

-b. supervise the administration of estates and trustees in cases under chapters 7, 11, 12 and 13 of the Code.
+b. supervises the administration of estates and trustees in cases under chapters 7, 11, 12 and 13 of the Code.

 Bankruptcy Administrators also approve and maintain a list of approved credit counseling agencies and debtor education providers in their districts.